PaulBratslavsky/strapi-5-next-blog-post/README.md

 Notice how we now see the `photo` data in the response.

-To recap, in our collection type we added the following fields:
+To recap, in our collection type, we added the following fields:

 - name
 - description
 - slug
 - photo

-Name, Description, and Slug are all what I would call `top level fields`.
-That is because they do not have any relationships to other entities.
+Name, Description, and Slug are all that I would call `top-level fields.` That is because they do not have any relationships with other entities.

-Since `photo` is a relationship to another entity, image, we need to populate it.
+Since `photo` relates to another entity or image, we must populate it.

-As we did above using Strapi's Query Builder.
+As we did above, use Strapi's Query Builder.
 Where we passed the following to the query:

 ```tsx
 {